Mr. Plankton

-Mr. Plankton is a 2024 South Korean romantic comedy television series written by Jo-young, directed by Hong Jong-chan, and starring Woo Do-hwan, Lee Yoo-mi, Oh Jung-se, and Kim Hae-sook.
-The series tells the story of a man named Hae-jo, a man who was the product of an incorrect artificial insemination, as he forces Jae-mi to accompany him on his last journey in life after learning he is terminally ill.
+Mr. Plankton is a 2024 South Korean romantic comedy television series written by Jo Yong, directed by Hong Jong-chan, and starring Woo Do-hwan, Lee Yoo-mi, Oh Jung-se, and Kim Hae-sook.
+The series tells the story of Hae-jo, a man who was the result of an error in artificial insemination, as he forces Jae-mi to accompany him on his last journey after learning he is terminally ill.
 It was released on Netflix on November 8, 2024.

 Synopsis

 Mr. Plankton is a romantic comedy about a woman, Jae-mi, as she is forced by Hae-jo, a man who was the product of an incorrect artificial insemination, to accompany him on his last journey in life after learning he is terminally ill.
 Jae-mi also learns she has a medical problem, which is devastating to her.